 The big time for ‘Judas Priest’ came in April 1980, when their most popular album called British Steel was released.
 The band made its aggressive style perfect.
 No wonder this record is considered to be a heavy metal classic.
 After its release, the album took 4th place in the British hit parade and in the States reached 34th place, becoming their first ‘gold’ record, selling over a million copies throughout the world.

 What could we say about this masterpiece with which all self-respecting fans of heavy music should be familiar?
 The SOAD guys set a new music standard that will be very difficult for other bands of this genre to achieve.
 Toxicity is great, starting from the most powerful energy to a variety of content.

 The album consists of promoted and awesome singles like ‘Chop Suey!’ and ‘Toxicity.’
 Haven’t heard these hits yet?
-Look through essay writing service reviews, pick up the most suitable, and clear your schedule to get to know SOAD masterpieces.
+Look through legit companies, pick up the most suitable, and clear your schedule to get to know SOAD masterpieces.

 Black Sabbath: Paranoid